Borrowdale, Harare: Character

-Borrowdale is one of Harare's most exclusive residential neighborhoods.
-The neighbourhood is situated at a higher altitude than areas to the south with a number of gently rolling hills, parks, and the Borrowdale Brooke stream.
+Borrowdale is situated at a higher altitude than areas to the south, and it includes the Borrowdale Brooke stream.
 Borrowdale's shops, schools and recreational facilities are located the southern part of the suburb.
 The majority of residents in this neighborhood own several properties either abroad or in rural parts of the country such as, the Mazowe Valley, Mashonaland East and the scenic Eastern Highlands region near Mutare.

-The shops and restaurants in the Sam Levy's Village and Borrowdale Road area, are well patronized by Borrowdale residents.
-This shopping district includes clothing stores, sporting goods stores, gyms, gift shops, bakeries, restaurants and cafes.

 Notable institutions located in or adjacent to Borrowdale are the Borrowdale Brooke Golf Club, and Borrowdale Country Club.

 Homes

 Borrowdale's houses include a variety of architectural styles including English Cottage, Tudor Revival, Cape Dutch, and modern postwar designs.
 Most of these homes were built between the late 1940s and 1980s.
-Since the late 2000s, the area has become the leading destination for non-resident Zimbabwean and foreign buyers, driving up prices far beyond average incomes and accessible to only the wealthiest of local residents.
+Since the late 2000s, the area has grown popular among non-resident Zimbabwean and foreign buyers, driving up prices far beyond average incomes.
 As a result of the new development, parts of Borrowdale have been redeveloped with larger houses which do not match the scale of the original housing in the neighbourhood.

 In the first part of 2018, the average resale house price in the neighborhood was $530,036, higher than any Harare neighborhood other than Hogerty Hill and Borrowdale Brooke.

 By the mid-2010s, the number of people squatting in informal settlements was growing.